ruc-practical-ai-fall-2025/development-environment-setup/README.md

 ### Introduction

 Jupyter is a notebook environment for programming in Python.
-It allows you to see your data and visualizations of your data right next to your code.
-In this way, Jupyter enables practicing one of the most important principles from Tufte's The Visual Display of Quantitative Information, which states that visualizations should be embedded within the documents that describe them.
-For this and many other reasons, Jupyter is convenient for development, data visualization, and experimentation.
+Jupyter provides two main advantages which make it a popular choice for data science and machine learning projects, especially in early stages of development.
+Fist, Jupyter displaying data and visualizations of the data next to the code, alongside equations and typeset markdown documentation.
+In this way, Jupyter enables practicing one of the most important principles of data visualization (as given in the ubiquitous reference, The Visual Display of Quantitative Information by Tufte), which states that visualizations should be *embedded within the documents that describe them*.

+Second, Jupyter allows executing code in cells, which means that code can be executed out of order.
+This is helpful for iterative development.
+You might want to write some code to load in data, run the code, adjust, and repeat until the data is loaded correctly.
+This type of nonlinear (out of order) execution is common in machine learning workflows, which often require significant iteration and adjustment to meet requirements.
+Developing the workflow in the early stages of the project directly next to associated visualizations before rushing to implement a full product aids proper requirements development for the full product and is often preferred over writing production code prematurely.

 We will go over Jupyter in detail and use it many times throughout this class.

 ### Installation